dnarain-astro/docs/astro/develop-project.md

 ### Step 1.
 Create a file called Dockerfile.build

-1. In your Astro project, create a file create a duplicate of your `Dockerfile` named `Dockerfile.build`.
+1. In your Astro project, create a duplicate of your `Dockerfile` named `Dockerfile.build`.

-2. In `Dockerfile.build`, update add `AS stage` to the `FROM` line which specifies your Runtime image.
+2. In `Dockerfile.build`, add `AS stage` to the `FROM` line which specifies your Runtime image.
 For example, if you use Runtime 4.0.10, your `FROM` line would be:

    ```text
    quay.io/astronomer/astro-runtime:4.0.10 AS stage